The surprising things I learned about saturated fats

 - saturated fats from dairy products, which contain a small proportion of chains with odd numbers (usually 15 or 17) of carbon atoms.

-In their view, consumption of lots of even-numbered carbon chains is, in fact, linked to cardiovascular disease.
+In their view, high consumption of even-numbered carbon chains is, in fact, linked to cardiovascular disease.
 But eating odd-numbered chains is protective.

 Most research on saturated fats had lumped these two categories together, so it wasn’t able to distinguish the subtle differences between these two sources of animal fat.